Shadraze/GibbonEduCoreV26-Nepali_Docker/README.md

 # How-to for this project:
 To run, use: ./Deploy.sh

+To stop, use: ./Stop.sh

+To clear database (make sure you are in this directory!!!), first stop and then: 'rm -rf ./_Volumes'. <br> Deploy again afterwards to start new installation.

 NOTE: It can take a while for database to startup, <br>
-during which gibbon might say that it can't connect to the database.
+during which gibbon might say that it can't connect to the database.<br>

-To stop, use: ./Stop.sh

-To clear database (make sure you are in this directory!!!), first stop and then: 'rm -rf ./_Volumes'.
-Deploy again afterwards to start new installation.

 # During Gibbon Installation, for step 2, use:
 Database Address -> db <br>